CHOOSE YOUR ACTIVITIES

 Let your instincts and curiosity take over and guide you through our nearby nature that offers many different gems.
 The whole park and area around is covered in a thick and dense layer of blueberry bushes and you are welcome to pick some and taste the amazing berries.
 We also have smaller areas of lingon berries, which is a famous Swedish berry made to jam and used for the dish “Kötbullar” (meat balls).
 You can also find the more rare berry called cloudberry if you take the walk around the park.
 It is also possible to find various mushrooms in the forest.

 NOTE!
 Foraging in the nature is on your own.
 It is your responsibility to know what to pick and what to leave and if you are in doubt please search for information before you pick the wrong thing.
 Help us keep our nature flourishing by foraging with care and respect for nature to be able to regrow the plants for the next season.
 Don’t take plants up with roots or break of branches.

-Wildlife in and around our park
+Wildlife around our park

 As animal lovers, we cherish the wildlife in and around our park.
 We have a selection of identified, typical Swedish animals which you might be lucky to spot but there is no guarantee.
 If you wish to get a chance to see the wildlife, we suggest you visit our park in the low season as most wildlife is shy and our high season is very human busy.
 Please let us know if you see other animals or species so we can update our list!

 We have a couple of squirrels living in the park and around the house.
 Our favorite squirrel is Mimi, who we have known since she was a baby.
 We feed squirrels at their squirrel buffet.

 We see many deer tracks in our park and they often wander close to the moose fence.
 We are wondering if they are having a family meeting with far out relatives.